srlemke/The_Simracer_chronicles/README.md

 - game gets new cars, users: we need WAY more tracks, if you released nothing but tracks for the next two years noone would complain.

 - We need more cars!
-On race day, everyone is on the OP car making most of the grids almost one make.
+On race day, everyone is on the OP car making most of the grids a singlr make race.